NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2021: Tonali was in and out of the Milan team during his first campaign at San Siro, but the Italian giants were still willing to pay another €15m to make his move permanent in the summer of 2021.

-2022: A much more permanent fixture in Stefano Pioli's line-up this season, Tonali's fine form earned him a recall to the Italy squad.
+2022: A much more permanent fixture in Stefano Pioli's line-up, Tonali's fine form in helping Milan win the Scuedetto also earned him a recall to the Italy squad.

 #6 Alphonso Davies | Bayern Munich